 This is the page where information about all the Scriptorium writers can be found.
 Details are currently being added with writers details in alphabetical order.

-Lou Beckett: I got the writing bug at age ten when I published a daily family newspaper; in chronicling the various escapades of my brothers and the family dog Schnauzer, I learned that the telling of the story was almost as enjoyable as living it.
-This idea carried over to theatre and I studied Drama at university; Ibsen, Frayn, Caryl Churchill and others introduced me to a world where ideas were paramount.
-Here at last was a place where one could order the world in alternative ways.
-My play Rotten Luck was produced as part of Scriptorium’s Art Council project in 2015; in it, a hangman explores the question of the role fate and fortune play in the lives of two prisoners.
+Lou Beckett: I got the writing bug at age ten when I published a daily family newspaper; in chronicling the various escapades of my brothers and the family dog Schnauzer, I discovered that telling a story is almost as enjoyable as living it.
+I studied Drama at university; Ibsen, Frayn, Caryl Churchill and others introduced me to the pleasures of creating new worlds.
+My most recent play, written with David Elder, is The Parrot, The Poet, and the Philanderer, performed to three full houses at the Cheltenham Heritage Open Days in September 2017.
+I was a contributing writer to Tapestry, a Scriptorium production in Gloucester Cathedral performed in May 2017.
+My full-length play Rotten Luck was chosen to be performed as part of Scriptorium’s Art Council project in 2015; in it, a hangman explores the question of the role fate and fortune play in the lives of two prisoners.
+My work has been featured on Cirencester community radio station, Corinium Radio.
 A Rose by Any Other Name, included in the US collection ‘365 Plays About Women’, raises the question of who wrote the plays credited to Shakespeare.

 Jenny Carr: I grew up in Gloucester, studied Drama in London but spent most of my adult life in York, where I was Head of Drama in a secondary school, doing all the things Heads of Drama do: producing, directing and staying up half the night sewing giant insect costumes and crafting papier-mâché pheasants.
 And writing.
 Mainly short plays for Drama Club where everyone gets a line, but also a musical, adaptations of children’s literature and developing part-scripted/part-devised pieces for my students’ projects with local professional companies.
 I’m freelancing now and looking to develop my skills as widely as I can: leading workshops for and teaching young people, acting and now writing.
 Last year, I contributed a 10 minute scene to the Scriptorium’s Only in Gloucester project and since them have been scribbling semi-formed ideas and dialogue in the hope of starting something I’ll actually have the nerve to share.